ucb-ee290c/fa18-smartnic/README.md

 ## Integration testing
-The CREECelerator pipeline with Rocketchip can be copmiled to Verilator-based executables.
+The CREECelerator pipeline with Rocketchip can be compiled to Verilator-based executables.
 They can be made using the Makefile in the `verisim` directory.
 Running `make debug` will produce executables that can provide waveform dumps.
 To build the write pipeline, run `make MODEL=TestHarnessWrite`.
 To build the read pipeline, run `make MODEL=TestHarnessRead`.